Skip to main content

 Share:

-• We’re retaining our view that price growth will outperform in the Prairies going forward, lifted by tight markets, historically strong population growth, solid affordability conditions, and economic outperformance.
+• We’re retaining our view that price growth will outperform in the Prairies over the forecast horizon, lifted by tight markets, historically strong population growth, solid affordability conditions, and economic outperformance.
 Elsewhere, relatively tight supply/demand balances should keep prices on the rise in Quebec and the Atlantic, although notable affordability deteriorations will prevent even stronger gains.
 Interprovincial migration has also begun to slow in the Atlantic, weighing on what is likely a key source of ownership demand in the region.

 Disclaimer